hannahpatellis/plume/README.md

 ## How to setup

-For use in your own class you will need to edit [/src/App.js](/src/App.js) to include an array of your students.
-You also need to have group names for at least half the number of total students.
+For use in your own class you will need to edit [/src/students.json](/src/students.json) to include an array of your students.
+You also need to have group names for at least half the number of total students in [/src/App.js](/src/App.js).

 The application is built to be deployed to GitHub Pages.
 Make a new repo and copy the application files into the new repo.
 Change the value of the `"homepage"` property in [/package.json](/package.json) to include your username and the name of your repo.
 (Don't forget the `/` at the end or static assets may not load.)
 Then run `yarn deploy` which will run the React build script then the gh-pages deploy script.